 For example, in a procedure using fat as the filler, the doctor will use an 18 gauge needle and make as few insertions as possible.
 The needle is inserted into the subcutaneous fat layer, which is below the dermis and epidermis.
-Slowly the doctor starts to apply pressure to the syringe while pulling slowly out of the subcutaneous fat layer [8].
-The doctor will reinsert the syringe many times back into the subcutaneous fat layer to make a fan-like pattern (Fig. III).
+The doctor steadily applies pressure to the syringe while pulling slowly out of the subcutaneous fat layer [7].
+The doctor will reinsert the syringe back into the subcutaneous fat layer many times to make a fan-like pattern (Fig. III).
 Once the fan pattern is established, the doctor removes the needle completely from the skin and reinserts it at a location near the first injection site.
-This creates another fan pattern that is applied on top of the previous layer to make a cross-hatch fan pattern [9].
+This creates another fan pattern that is applied on top of the previous layer to make a crosshatch fan pattern [8].